TIPS FOR LEADERS

 Col.2:16-17 "regulations concerning food and drink, or regarding a festival or a new moon or Sabbaths are a shadow of things to come, but the substance is of Christ" [details of the law had a typological purpose]

-Jn.5:39-40 "the Scriptures testify about Christ and the redemption He accomplished"
+Jn.5:39-40 the Scriptures testify about Christ and the life He offers

 Since Christ is also the subject of the New Testament, we must conclude that He is the subject of the Bible.